 Nyx turned back to the stranger, who was wringing her webbed hands anxiously.
 Someone offscreen was saying, “You have to begin a message by hailing the other ship with your name and rank.
 We talked about this.”

 “But I haven’t got a–fine, I’ll do it, just give me a moment, would you kindly?”
-The Eridani took a deep breath, squared her shoulders in a poor approximation of proper posture, and said, “This is Professor Po Nonnus, of the Turris Eburnea.
+The Eridani took a deep breath, squared her shoulders in a poor approximation of proper posture, and said, “This is Professor Ballees, of the Soiiln Bareen.
 I have contacted you in order to negotiate a trade for the cargo you are carrying.”

 “It isn’t ours,” said the professor.
 “It belongs to the people.
 Please, Captain Dysart, I beg you–even if you care nothing for art, maybe we can pay a fair price for one or two of the pieces.”